Rtyujklop/fresh-value/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

 Sprint 2: The MVP, as of right now, consists of a basic web application that pulls from a list of needs managed by an administrator.
 The default URL leads to a login page, where upon log-in, will either show a user-view or an admin view.
 From this view, a user is able to view a list of needs contained within a database (within a json file).
 From there, they are able to add their desired needs to a cart, where they can proceed to checkout from there.
-If the admin-view is accessed, there will not be acess to a funding basket.
+If the admin-view is accessed, there will not be access to a funding basket.
 Instead, the admin will be able to view the needs and then modify the needs that are visible (add/delete/modify).

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._